-The most common asked questions of our Brisbane Deck Builder are provided on the FAQ page.
-There are however some additional deck questions questions that are asked, less frequently but may still be of interest to others, and these are provided below.
+The answers to the most commonly asked questions we field as Brisbane Deck Builders are provided on our FAQ page.
+There are however some additional deck related questions that are asked less frequently but may still be of interest to others.
+These are provided below.

 How long does it take you to build a deck?